Horbarz/amegaMobileAppAutomation/README.md

 **Run Test Suite**
 1. Update device capabilities in the wdio.conf.js file to reflect your actual device.

-2. Enter the command to run any of the test suites:
+2. Enter the command to run any of the UI test suites:
 ```bash
 npx wdio.conf.js --suite login
 ```